Bong Kee Chok

-Bong Kee Chok (黄紀作; 4 October 1937 – 6 February 2023) was a Malaysian political activist who was the main leader of the North Kalimantan Communist Party (NKCP).
+Bong Kee Chok (黄紀作; 4 October 1937 – 6 February 2023) was a Malaysian communist revolutionary who was the main leader of the North Kalimantan Communist Party (NKCP).

-North Kalimantan Communist Party (NKCP)
+Revolutionary activities

 As Bong was opposed to the formation of Malaysia, he was arrested on 22 June 1962.
 After his release, Bong formed the NKCP on 19 September 1965 in Pontianak, West Kalimantan, Indonesia.

-Insurgencies
+On September 19, 1971, the North Kalimantan Communist Party (NKCP) was formally established, with Wen Ming Chyuan as the chairman of the Central Committee.
+Under the Central Committee, there were the First and Second Central Bureaus: The Secretary of the First Bureau was Lam Wah Kwai (林和贵), who was responsible for the work in the western part of Sarawak.
+The Secretary of the Second Bureau Bong Kee Chok, was responsible for the work in the eastern part of Sarawak.